FOREX-Euro zone inflation dents euro, dollar rises from three-month low

 ECB policymaker Fabio Panetta said on Thursday the central bank may be able to ease monetary conditions if persistently weak output accelerates the decline in inflation.

-Meanwhile, the dollar index =USD, which measures the U.S. currency against six rivals including the euro, rose 0.4% to 103.25, picking up after touching 102.46 on Wednesday, its lowest level since Aug.
+Meanwhile, the dollar index =USD, which measures the U.S. currency against six others including the euro, rose 0.4% to 103.25, picking up after touching 102.46 on Wednesday, its lowest level since Aug.
 11.

 "The key drivers in November for the dollar weakness have been the benign inflation data and the loosening signs of the labour market," said Mohamad Al-Saraf, associate, FX and rates strategy at Danske Bank.